Can I Eat Expired Banana?

 Can I eat a Banana that has been left out overnight?

-If a Banana has been left out at room temperature overnight, it's best to discard it to prevent foodborne illness.
+If a Banana has been left out at room temperature overnight, it's best to discard it to reduce the risk of foodborne illness.
 The risk of bacterial contamination increases significantly after being unrefrigerated for an extended period.

 How does room temperature storage affect the shelf life of a Banana?